-The Restricted Fire Season for Western Bay of Plenty runs from 1 October through to 30 April.
-This means you need a fire permit to burn any open air fires in the region.
-All fire permits for residents are now issued and controlled by Pumicelands Rural Fire Authority on behalf of its member organisations including Western Bay of Plenty District Council and Tauranga City.
+The restricted fire season for Western Bay of Plenty runs from 1 October through to 30 April.
+This means you need a fire permit to burn any open-air fires in rural areas.
+All fire permits are now issued and controlled by Pumicelands Fire and Emergency New Zealand.

 Apply for a fire permit

 Fire and Emergency New Zealand provides free advice about outdoor fire safety, contact your nearest Fire Station or Area Fire Risk Management Officer Ph 07 578 7099.

 You can take a gas barbeque to any park, reserve or foreshore, but open fires are not permitted on reserves.

 Urban fires are a permitted activity under the Regional Council Air Plan provided there are no fire restrictions in place and the following conditions are complied with:

 The discharge must not result in any objectionable or offensive particulate deposition, smoke or odour, or any harmful concentrations of gases beyond the boundary of the subject property or into water.

 All reasonable measures must be taken to ensure good management practice when burning.
 Schedule 1 of BOPRC Air Plan contains information on good management practices to prevent or minimise the discharges from open burning.

 Fires must not be lit when there is a likelihood of an inversion layer i.e. In cool (less than 5 degrees Celsius) and calm (wind speed below 1 knot / 1.85km/hr) conditions.